The Happenings on Shaw Hill

 I never saw them leave, but my son did.
 One night he heard them start-up that old, beat-up pickup truck out in their barn.
 He saw the headlights flash across his bedroom wall as they turned to leave.
 He went back to sleep, and never heard them come back.

-The next day a missing persons reports was filed for two people that lived down our street.
+The next day a missing persons report was filed for two people that lived down our street.
 They were an older couple, in their sixties.
-There were no signs of forced entry, and their vehicles were still parked in the garage.
+There were no signs of a forced entry, and their vehicles were still parked in the garage.

-They were found, later in the day, out in the snow, frozen stiff.
+They were found later in the day, out in the snow, frozen stiff.
 The woman was lying face down on the edge of her lawn near the tree line.
 The man was found a hundred yards away in the woods.
 Neither were injured, but one of the first responders on the scene said they looked like they had been dragged to their final resting place.
 There were scratch marks on the woman’s back and her face.
 There were no scratches on the man except for a small bite mark on the back of his neck.
+They were two pin-point pricks.

 * * *